-Tracy Edwards is a 2019-20 Teach Plus Nevada Policy Fellow.
-Tracy teaches 5th grade English language arts at Odyssey Charter Schools in Las Vegas, where she develops curriculum for ELA and science.
-Tracy has held various positions in the public school sector, including instructional coach and department chair.
-She has served as lead curriculum designer and professional development specialist for DePaul University/Digital Youth Network in Chicago, where she assisted in the design and implementation of an online writing curriculum for elementary schools throughout the city.
-Tracy is a board member at the United Negro College Fund (UNCF) Las Vegas Chapter and serves as a mentor for College of Southern Nevada (CSN)’s Nevada Promise Scholarship program.
-Tracy earned Bachelors degree in English from the University of Illinois at Urbana and her EdD in Learning Technologies.
+Tracy Edwards is a 2020-2021 Teach Plus Nevada Senior Policy Fellow and a 20-year veteran educator.
+She teaches at Odyssey Charter Schools in Las Vegas where she also develops curriculum for ELA.
+Tracy has been a classroom teacher, instructional coach, and department chair.
+She has also served as lead Curriculum Designer and Professional Development Specialist for DePaul University/Digital Youth Network in Chicago, where she assisted in the design and implementation of an online writing curriculum for elementary schools throughout the city.
+Tracy is a board member at the UNCF Las Vegas Chapter and Codeswitch Las Vegas.
+Tracy earned her EdD from Pepperdine University in Learning Technologies.

 S. Dallas Johnston is a 2020-2021 Teach Plus Nevada Senior Policy Fellow and 20-year veteran teacher who teaches at Mission High School in Las Vegas, Nevada.
 Together with her students and peers she reads, writes, and discusses literature, composition and creative writing while continuing to develop her own craft.
 Dallas is a fellow of the Southern Nevada Writing Project, a former U.S. Dept. of Education Teaching Ambassador Fellow, and a InspirED Global Fellow, who has worked at the state and national levels to enhance and help shape education policy.
 Dallas holds a BS in English Education from UNLV and a MEd in Curriculum and Instruction from Regis University, Denver.